Food Safety

 Date codes and the law

-For other food products, The USDA’s jurisdiction under the Food Safety and Inspection Service (FSIS) states that manufacturers may voluntarily apply dates on meat, poultry, and egg products and that those labels cannot be misleading.
+For other food products, the USDA’s jurisdiction under the Food Safety and Inspection Service (FSIS) states that manufacturers may voluntarily apply dates on meat, poultry, and egg products and that those labels cannot be misleading.
 Calendar dates must have the day and month present to comply with FSIS regulations.

 Frozen and shelf-stable food products must also list the year to comply with regulations (since these foods last much longer) and a phrase next to it explaining that the date is a “best by” date and does not indicate anything about food safety.